 The issue of breaking or keeping the Sabbath was a major point of contention between Jesus and the religious leaders.
 Many traditions had grown up around the Sabbath, and The astute reader of the gospels will notice that Jesus provoked the Jews into examining these traditions by deliberately breaking them.
 He then used the ensuing dispute as a basis to challenging whether or not the tradition was in keeping with Scripture.
 For example:

-Jesus said to them, "I did one miracle, and you are all astonished.
-Yet, because Moses gave you circumcision (though actually it did not come from Moses, but from the patriarchs), you circumcise a child on the Sabbath.
-Now if a child can be circumcised on the Sabbath so that the law of Moses may not be broken, why are you angry with me for healing the whole man on the Sabbath?
-Stop judging by mere appearances, and make a right judgment."
+Jesus answered them, “I did one deed, and you all marvel.
+For this reason Moses has given you circumcision (not because it is from Moses, but from the fathers), and on the Sabbath you circumcise a man.
+If a man receives circumcision on the Sabbath so that the Law of Moses will not be broken, are you angry with Me because I made an entire man well on the Sabbath?
+Do not judge according to appearance, but judge with righteous judgment.”

 The interested reader may review the gospels and see how many times Jesus corrects or criticizes his hearers for things that have their roots in bad biblical interpretation.
 Jesus would address these at a logical and intellectual level, yet there was also a moral component to this as well.
 He took it as a testimony that one did not really love God if one was not devoted to properly understanding and following what he the Scriptures said, particularly if one just went with the rest of the religious crowd.